-Depending on where you live and what type of health care coverage you have, a copper IUD may have a higher up-front cost compared to ECPs.
+Depending on where you live and what type of health care coverage you have, a non-hormonal IUD may have a higher up-front cost compared to ECPs.

 With a little bit of research up front, you may well be able to overcome all these challenges.

 How can I find out if a clinic or doctor knows how to insert IUDs?

 For women who use Planned Parenthood clinics, it’s easy to find out if a given clinic offers IUDs on their website.
 Look up your nearest Planned Parenthood center.
 On the page for the clinic, there’s a column on the right labeled “Services Offered”: click on “Birth Control Services.”
 The list will include “IUD (ParaGard)” if they have a nurse or doctor who inserts non-hormonal IUDs.
 For women who use other clinics or doctor’s offices, this information may also be on their websites.
 You can find clinics in your area (including but not limited to Planned Parenthood clinics) with Bedsider's clinic search.
 If the interwebs fail, calling to ask a human being at the clinic is an old-fashioned but sure-fire way to find out.

 Where can I get a non-hormonal IUD right now?

 A lot of clinics offer walk-in emergency contraception consultations.
 But an IUD insertion takes a little more time, so they may not offer walk-in IUD appointments.
 The best way to find out is to call and ask.
 Here are some things to say or ask:

 I’m calling because I need an emergency contraceptive, and I’m interested in a ParaGard IUD.